-With 12 years of experience in biomedical engineering, Dr. Mollicone has played an active role in the development of the field of neurobehavioral performance measurement.
-A co-founder of Pulsar Informatics, Dr. Mollicone has acted as Principal Investigator on research funded by a number of government agencies, including NASA, the Department of Defense, the Department of Homeland Security, and the National Institute of Health.
-He has co-authored five publications on topics of cognitive performance measurement and fatigue modeling.
+With 16 years of experience in biomedical engineering, Dr. Mollicone has played an active role in the development of the field of neurobehavioral performance measurement and fatigue risk management.
+A co-founder of Pulsar Informatics, Dr. Mollicone has acted as Principal Investigator or co-investigator on research funded by a number of government agencies, including NASA, the Department of Defense, the Department of Homeland Security, Department of Transportation, Federal Aviation Administration, and the National Institute of Health.
+He has co-authored numerous publications on topics of neurobehavioral performance measurement and fatigue modeling.

 Dr. Mollicone holds degrees in Engineering Physics and Biomedical Engineering.